EngAhmed19/Out_Of_Space_Detection/README.md

 pip install ultralytics opencv-python-headless
 ```
 ## Results
-The model performs with a high level of accuracy, achieving an mPA of 0.87, successfully identifying empty shelves in real-world conditions.
+The model performs with a high level of accuracy, achieving an mAP of 0.87, successfully identifying empty shelves in real-world conditions.

 ## Future Work
 Possible improvements include: